 |Skateparks||Open – Stay 6 feet apart; no groups above 6.|

 |Tennis courts (outdoor)|

-The Portland Tennis Center will temporarily close on Tuesday, November 17, through at least December 16, due to recent public health guidance.
+The Portland Tennis Center is temporarily closed until further notice.
 We will extend PTC memberships to reflect the duration of the closure.

 |Trails and natural areas||Please refer our Trail Closures and Delays page which contains the list of closures.
 When open, stay 6 feet apart; no groups above 6.
 Forest Park has One-Way Trail markers.|